-I also write stories for Lagniappe newspaper and report for Alabama Public Radio.
+I also write stories for Lagniappe newspaper, Mobile Bay Magazine, and report for Alabama Public Radio.
 My series about domestic violence, “From Hell to Hope” won first place in feature writing in 2019 from the Alabama Press Association.
 The next year, my series about sex trafficking, “Sexual Slavery in South Alabama,” won the 2020 William H. Johnson Print Journalism Award given by the Medical Association for the State of Alabama and the second place in feature writing for the Green Eyeshade Awards recognizing excellence in journalism in the southeast.

 I’m part of the APR team that won a national Sigma Delta Chi award from the Society of Professional Journalists for a documentary on the long-term impact of the BP oil spill and two national first-place awards from the Public Media Journalists Association for our investigative series “Bad Chemistry.”
 I also won the 2024 Nappie for “Best Baldwinian Right Now.”